Feihong FH-97A

-The Feihong FH-97A is a prototype AI piloted unmanned combat aerial vehicle.
+The Feihong FH-97A is a conceptual or prototype AI piloted unmanned combat aerial vehicle.
 It was developed as a loyal wingman drone, designed to fly along the J-20 fighter and suppress air defenses with electronic countermeasures, fly ahead to provide early warning, and absorb damage from attacks, as well as evaluating damage and conducting reconnaissance.
-It can also carry up to 8 air-to-air missiles or loitering munitions and use rocket boosters to takeoff without a runway.
+It is designed to carry up to 8 small air-to-air missiles or loitering munitions and use rocket boosters to takeoff without a runway.
 The FH-97A was developed by the Aerospace Times Feihong Technology Corporation and unveiled to the public in 2022 at the biennial China International Aviation & Aerospace Exhibition (Airshow China) in Zhuhai, China.
+As of 2026, there is no visual proof that the aircraft completed its maiden flight.